-So, you give up before you even got started.
+So, you give up before you even begin.
 Again.
 That’s when you start thinking that you just don’t have it in you.
 You just don’t have what it takes, or enough willpower.
 You’re just too weak.
-You’re just a FAILURE.
+You’re a FAILURE.

 But here’s the thing.
 You created those thoughts.
 Mindblower, I know.
 But it’s true.
 You create your thoughts.
 Wow.
 What does this mean?
 It means you get to decide if you’re gonna believe that you’re a failure.
 You don’t have to believe it.

 Sure, maybe you’ve failed at something a time or two, but that doesn’t make you a failure.

 In fact, maybe you’ve failed at losing those 10 pounds a hundred times!

 So what.
 There’s always the 101st time, and you can CHOOSE to believe that you won’t fail this time.